 The thermal gradient (Ttop-Tbottom) should be specified in pipe properties.

-The bending moment produced in the restrained pipe due to thermal bowing effect:
+The bending moment produced in the restrained pipe due to the thermal bowing effect:

 E – pipe elastic modulus at operating temperature